emichaudiv/individual_pro/README.md

 Find data to work with, thread a story after a clean up, find conclusions after your findings.

 # Data Dictionary:
-Supplier: the one who creates the products
+Supplier: the one who creates the products;string
-Costs: The total amount of costs from materials, producing, labor, and shipping
+Costs: The total amount of costs from materials, producing, labor, and shipping;int
-Revenue: The total revenue a product generates at a certain time.
-Defect Rate: The likelyhood of a product defecting by a certain percentage (in this cae a low percentage is desireable).
+Revenue: The total revenue a product generates at a certain time;int Defect Rate: The likelyhood of a product defecting by a certain percentage (in this cae a low percentage is desireable);int

 # Reproduction: